NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 - rather slow to startup a (headless) browser for rendering
 - not many possibilities for more PDF specific things like PDF/A support, or file embedding

-### Custom typesetter

-- Often limited; typesetting is a very big problem space
-- Usually very limited ecosystem of shared components; if any
--

-### Integration into existing software for layouting

-An example in this category are all the solutions to use Word-documents as templates.

-### Common issues

-Solutions in the second and third category are often GUI based and export to some binary format (most likely propriatery).
-This makes the templates harder to maintain and often complicates sharing common components.
-It also makes it more difficult to keep the templates in versioning software like `git` or reuse them with a different templating solution.

 - Limited cross platform support